shymega/go-isitup/README.md

 ## License

-go-isitup is licensed under the MIT License.
-Have a look at LICENSE.md to find the full license.
+go-isitup is licensed under the MIT License (Expat).
+Look at [COPYING](COPYING) to find the full license.

 ## Contributing